 Led by dynamic Music Director and Conductor Piotr Gajewski, the National Philharmonic is known for performances that are “powerful” and “thrilling” (The Washington Post).

 Celebrated for showcasing world-renowned guest artists in time-honored symphonic masterpieces, National Philharmonic continuously strives to create remarkable educational opportunities in the community while promoting diversity and representation in classical music.

 National Philharmonic was formed in 1985 when Piotr Gajewski founded the Montgomery Chamber Orchestra, which later became the National Chamber Orchestra, presenting a season of five concerts in that inaugural year.

 In anticipation of the opening of The Music Center at Strathmore, Gajewski determined that expanded programming would be necessary to perform at such a large venue.
 He began a strategically planned merger of National Chamber Orchestra and Masterworks Chorus.
 This merger took place on July 1, 2003, and resulted in the formation of the National Philharmonic.

 The National Philharmonic is an accessible, enriching component in the Greater Washington DC Metropolitan Area, believing that music has the power to spark imagination and shape the world around us.
-As the only organization with a united orchestra and chorus in the region, over the years, National Philharmonic has expanded its footprint with year-round masterclasses along with Summer String and Summer Chorale Institutes for youth; armed services programs and partnerships with community organizations.
-In addition to these programs, National Philharmonic fosters a love of music to young people across the region by offering free admission to all youth age 7 to 17-years-old.
+As the only organization with a united orchestra and chorus in the region, over the years National Philharmonic has expanded its footprint, with year-round masterclasses along with Summer String and Summer Chorale Institutes for youth, armed services programs, and partnerships with community organizations.
+In addition to these programs, National Philharmonic fosters a love of music to young people across the region by offering free admission to all children between the ages 7 to 17-years-old.